resibots/ITE/README.md

   - **the order must be followed**
   - *hexa_bomean_variant* - there are 2 variants: **hexa_bomean_robot** (this exists only if you have compiled with `--robot true`) and **hexa_bomean_graphic**
   - *path_to_archive* - path for the MAP Elites archive to use
+      - There are some available archives in the `archives` folder
   - *matern_kernel_l_value* - l value for the matern kernel (optional - 0.4 is the default)
   - *leg_indices* - leg_indices should not be more than 5 in number and in [0-5] range - this parameter is useful only when simulating
   - **Example:** `./build/exp/ITE/hexa_bomean_graphic ./exp/ite/archives/archive.dat 0.5 1`